Kristij4n/WPFSQLEFCRUD_PaintJob/README.md

-# WPFSQLEFCRUD_PaintJob - app is work in progress!!!
+# WPFSQLEFCRUD_PaintJob - paused, move and build on new pc

+20220704_2139 f5 test ok on new pc, create sql

 Reduce paint waste using data from paint job
 PaintJob application